Forricide/still-feel-alive/Chapter 3.md

 She gets up from the couch and looks around.
 A small painting hangs from one wall.
 In the middle is a quote: *I have always imagined that Paradise will be a kind of library.* Its background is a blurred face, greyscale, regal.

 The couch below it, across from the one she was sleeping on, looks expensive but unused.
 In fact, the entire room - an apartment, it seems - hardly gives off the feeling of being lived in. *It's so clean*.
+It's not even decorated; other than the single painting, the walls are bare, and even the miniature kitchen counter has nothing on it.

 It doesn't take her too long to decide what to do.
 She's not sure how she ended up here; maybe someone took her in, maybe she found a place to stay last night (*last night?*).
 Maybe the vague memories of pain and cold and emptiness are just... were just dreams, products of a restless sleep.